LucaToffa/assignment1GPU/README.md

 ```

 finally the plotter.py will generate the plots in the plots folder,
-there are many plots that can be generated, custom ones can be added by modifying the script
+there are many plots that can be generated, custom ones can be added by modifying the script (adding new plotting functions).
+By default all the plots present in plots/ will be regenerated, to avoid it just comment the function calls.
+The scripts also uses the variables input_prefix and output_prefix, changing them will change the input and output folders respectively.

 ### valgrind usage